HVAC ventilation and its role in LEED-certified buildings

 LEED-certified buildings prioritize indoor air quality to create a healthy and comfortable environment for occupants.
 Proper maintenance of HVAC systems plays a crucial role in achieving this goal.
 Regular filter replacements and cleaning help remove pollutants and allergens from the air, ensuring clean and fresh indoor air quality.

-READ MORE HVAC ventilation and its relation to building codes
+READ MORE HVAC ventilation and heat recovery systems

 Conclusión